aptech/docs/docs/CR-close.rst

 allows users to run a program that opens files, and then access the files from interactive mode after the program has been run.
-Files are automatically closed when GAUSS exits to the operating system or when a program is terminated with the :func:`end` statement. :func:`stop` will terminate a program but not close files.
+Files are automatically closed when GAUSS exits to the operating system or when a program is terminated with the `end` statement. :func:`stop` will terminate a program but not close files.

-As a rule it is good practice to make :func:`end` the last statement in a program, unless further access to the open files is desired from interactive mode.
+As a rule it is good practice to make `end` the last statement in a program, unless further access to the open files is desired from interactive mode.
 You should close files as soon as you are done writing to them to protect against data loss in the case of abnormal termination